masonhgn/gpa_visualizer/README.md

+#Transcript Visualizer Tool
-# This is a tool that I've created to help visualize transcript data.
+This is a tool that I've created to help visualize transcript data.

 The program takes in a csv file with transcript data, and calculates various metrics on the data.
 Outputs to html/transcripts.html.
 More metrics are coming soon.